 - Loss of consortium

-- Loss of protection
+- Loss of companionship and/or parental guidance

 Complete a Free Case Evaluation form now

 Florida Defines Medical Malpractice as a Failure to Exercise Reasonable Care

 Medical malpractice, or medical negligence, is defined in Florida Statutes §766.102.
 Medical malpractice refers to the failure of a medical care provider to exercise reasonable care, knowledge, or skill when rendering services that a similarly trained and experienced professional would normally use under similar circumstances.

 Medical professionals who are held to this standard include: